-Drone and Model Aircraft Registration in the UK will soon be live
+Drone and Model Aircraft Registration in the UK is now live

 Drone registration in the UK: Who needs to be registered, how and why?

-On 1st October 2019 it will become mandatory for all drone and model aircraft users in the UK to register with the UK Civil Aviation Authority (CAA).
-“Drone” in this context is very broad and includes all users of radio-controlled aircraft over 250g at the point of take-off.
+On 5th November 2019 it became mandatory for all drone and model aircraft users in the UK to register with the UK Civil Aviation Authority (CAA).
+“Drone” in this context is very broad and includes all users of radio-controlled aircraft between 250g and 20kg at the point of take-off.

-The UK CAA will open the online registration on the 1st October 2019 (although that date has now disappeared on the CAA website) and will begin enforcing it on 30th November.
+The UK CAA will opened the online registration on the 5th November 2019 and will begin enforcing it on 30th November.

 So, to try to answer the questions we have been getting….